rasulomaroff/reactive.nvim/README.md

 {
   modes = {
     [{ 'n', 'i', 'v' }] = {
-      -- shared trigger config for a normal, insert and visual mode },
+      -- shared mode config for a normal, insert and visual mode },
     no = {
       operators = {
         [{ 'd', 'c' }] = {
-          -- shared trigger config for delete and change operators },
+          -- shared mode config for delete and change operators },
         ['g@'] = {
           opfuncs = {
             [{ 'firstoperator', 'secondoperator' }] = {
-              -- shared trigger config for your custom operators }
+              -- shared mode config for your custom operators }
           }
         }